microsoft/pxt/docs/blog/arcade/update-jan-2021.md

 https://youtu.be/TRjGj80g3Y0

+## Sound Effect Enhancements

+Sound effects and music are some of the most memorable features of many retro videogames, and our support has been improved thanks to contributions from [Klaus W](https://github.com/klausw) over 4 fantastic PRs:

+* Adding new noise waveforms [#1177](https://github.com/microsoft/pxt-common-packages/pull/1177)
+* Saving space and improving sine approximation [#1178](https://github.com/microsoft/pxt-common-packages/pull/1178)
+* Make melodies stop correctly when `stop all sounds` is called [#1196](https://github.com/microsoft/pxt-common-packages/pull/1196)
+* Update sound documentation with description of new waveforms [#3002](https://github.com/microsoft/pxt-arcade/pull/3002)

+Klaus made a [post on the forum](https://forum.makecode.com/t/sound-effect-demo-no-extensions/5833) with details on how to use this, including a sample game with a ton of custom noises - including drums+bass, modems, crashes, and zaps!
+You can test some of these out at [https://arcade.makecode.com/91960-59425-02296-62940](https://arcade.makecode.com/91960-59425-02296-62940), and even copy some into your new game!
+For more detailed information on creating sound in MakeCode Arcade, you can also check out the [developer documentation](https://arcade.makecode.com/developer/sound).

+Thanks you Klaus!

 ## New Array Block

 This has been one of the most requested blocks.
 In general, randomization is an important aspect of game development, and often times when writing an Arcade game, people want to select a random value from an array.
 You can of course do this with the "Pick Random" number block for the array indices, but this block makes it so much easier!

 ![Get random from list block](/static/blog/arcade/update-jan-2021/get-random-list.png)

 ## New Sprite Flags

 Another request from folks has been to provide more granularity in how Sprites interact with their environment.
 Currently, we have a sprite property called "**Ghost**" which causes the sprite not to overlap with other sprites or collide with obstacles/walls - basically treat it as a ghost sprite that can’t interact with other sprites, tiles or walls.
 But sometimes, you want a sprite to be able to pass through walls and also overlap with other sprites.
 So, we’ve broken down the ghost property down into 3 more granular properties:

 * Ghost through Sprites - Sprite doesn’t interact with other sprites (will not trigger Sprite Overlap events)
 * Ghost through Tiles - Sprite doesn’t interact with tiles in a Tile Map (will not trigger Tile Overlap events)
 * Ghost through Walls - Sprite can pass through walls in a Tile Map

 ![New sprite flags](/static/blog/arcade/update-jan-2021/sprite-flags.png)